SnowHana/SnowHana/README.md

 - 👋 Hi, I’m @SnowHana
-- 👀 I’m interested in exercising (swimming, bouldering) and ...league
+- 👀 I’m interested in algorithm design/verification, optimisation and constraint programming.
-- 🌱 I’m currently learning Software Engineering with Mathematics on UNSW
+- 🌱 I’m currently studying Computer Science and Mathematics at University of New South Wales, located in Sydney, Australia.
-- 💞️ I’m looking to learning trading...?
 - 📫 How to reach me :)

 <!---